admin-shell-io/id/aas/3/0/README.md

 ## Direction/input

- [http://admin-shell.io/aas/3/0/AssetKind/input](http://admin-shell.io/aas/3/0/AssetKind/input) The value input of the enumeration class Direction as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/AssetKind/input](http://admin-shell.io/aas/3/0/AssetKind/input) The NamedIndividual input of the enumeration class Direction as defined in IDTA-01001-3-0.

 ## Direction/output

- [http://admin-shell.io/aas/3/0/AssetKind/output](http://admin-shell.io/aas/3/0/AssetKind/output) The value output of the enumeration class Direction as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/AssetKind/output](http://admin-shell.io/aas/3/0/AssetKind/output) The NamedIndividual output of the enumeration class Direction as defined in IDTA-01001-3-0.

+// Submodel Element Entity

 ## Entity
  An entity is a submodel element that is used to model entities.